Sideri Eleni

 …….

-• Independent and/or team work
+• Independent or group work

-• Production of free, creative and inductive thinking
+• Promotion of free, creative and inductive thinking

 (3) SYLLABUS

-The course examines different forms of migration, transnational and economic migration, brain drain, gender migration, and compares them to other categories of movement and attitude such as refugee and diaspora.
+The course examines different forms of migration, transnational and economic migration, brain migration, gender migration, and compares them to other categories of movement and attitude such as refugee and diaspora.
 Different approaches to the study of migration will be studied (economic and historical approach network study, global south and migration).
-Different forms of diaspora are compared, such as historical and contemporary diasporas, diaspora as a double consciousness, the concept of diaspora, and LGBTQ+ communities and online diasporas.
-Finally, the course will highlight different policies of integration, collective organization and artistic expression of immigrants or diasporas (e.g., literature of immigration, diasporic cinema, etc.).
+Different forms of diaspora are compared, such as historical and contemporary diasporas, diaspora as a double consciousness, the concept of diaspora, and LGBTI communities and online diasporas.
+Finally, the course will highlight different policies of integration, collective organization and artistic expression of immigrants or diasporas (eg literature of immigration, diasporic cinema, etc.).
 The ethnographic examples will concern migrants from/to the regions of Eastern and South-Eastern Europe as well as the Near East.

 The aim of the course is to familiarize the students with the different categories of immigration as well as with the different immigrant communities and diasporas of Northern and South-Eastern Europe & the Near East.
 The examples of cross-cultural encounters, displacements and the management of the diasporic condition in the wider region of North Africa, SE Europe and the Near East constitute the field of observation of ethnographic and other factual data that allow students to deepen their knowledge in basic anthropological concepts and analytical categories taught in previous years about space and time, region, ethnicity, gender identity and types of community from modernity to the digital age